 Every driver is confronted with this again after a few hundred kilometers: Refuel.
 At least if there is one conventional burner is and not something an electric car.
 Of course you take the right gas pump and refills his car with fuel to continue driving.
 But have you ever lost a few thoughts about was Do you actually fill up and what are the differences between the different types of gasoline and diesel?
 Or what the Count on do the pumps actually mean?
 This article is about that Subject of fuel.
-Be special Differences, as Benefits and your Disadvantages explained.
+Be special Differences, as Advantages and your Disadvantages explained.
 After a brief overview of the basics of gasoline and diesel, we also clarify the crucial question: What should I fill up with?

 The fuel for the vehicle!